swerling/swiftemit/README.md

     SwiftEmitNS.stopAll()
   ```

+Calls to SwiftEmitNS.startAll() and stopAll() are idempotent -- it will do no
+harm to call them twice in a row, so various app awake and sleep events can be
+hooked without worrying about crashing during registration/deregistration.

-compare to the standard Swift equivalent for example above:
+Compare to the standard Swift equivalent for example above:

     private var isoContext: Float = 1
     ....